Download This Sample

 - Today, the Apache are mainly located in reservations in Arizona, New Mexico, and Oklahoma.

-- The name Apache comes from another Native American tribe called the Zuni.
+- The name Apache comes from another Native American nation called the Zuni.

-- The Zuni used the word apachu or ‘enemy’ to describe the Apache.
+- The Zuni used the word apachu meaning ‘enemy’ to describe the Apache.
 The Apache usually call themselves ‘inde’ or ‘dine’, which means ‘the people.’

-- There are six tribes that make up the Apache: The Chiricahua, Jicarilla, Lipan, Mescalero, Western Apache, and Kiowa.
+- There are six groups that make up the Apache: The Chiricahua, Jicarilla, Lipan, Mescalero, Western Apache, and Kiowa.

-- Ancient Apache spoke ‘Athapaskan’, a language that many Native American tribes spoke.
+- Ancient Apache spoke ‘Athapaskan’, a language that many Native American nations spoke.

-- Before Europe occupied North America, the Apache lived in wickiups.
+- Before Europeans colonised North America, the Apache lived in wickiups.

-- A wickiup is an oval hut that was covered in grass or straw with a wooden frame.
+- A wickiup is an oval hut covered in grass or straw with a wooden frame.

-- The Apache tribe was a nomadic group, and their lives revolved around the buffalo.
+- The Apache nation was nomadic, and their lives revolved around buffalo herds.

 - People that move around to follow food sources are called nomadic.